Volunteer Music Projects in Bolivia

 Volunteers will be working under the guidance of a professional music teacher, however, you will be encouraged to come up with new ideas and musical workshops for the children.
 The children will be split into smaller groups depending on their age and musical abilities.
 This will allow you as a volunteer to form a closer relationship with each child and focus on helping the children to develop their musical potential, enjoy themselves and have fun!

 This is an enjoyable and worthwhile placement.
 Bring energy, creativity and an open mind and you will learn vast amounts and your help will be greatly appreciated.
-You can combine work at the orphanages with care work or you can divide your time between the orphanage and the blind school depending on your preferences and how you would like to structure your time on this project.
+You can combine work at the centres with care work or you can divide your time between the centres and the school school for the blind depending on your preferences and how you would like to structure your time on this project.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.